 - The 4-D Solution or Formula

 That will help you prioritizing and balancing your time and things in your life.

-Again, it’s all about finding ways of being more productive, effective, efficient, and successful.
+Again, it’s all about finding ways to be more productive, effective, efficient, and successful.
 And the four D’s are, “Dump it, Delegate it, Defer it, Do it.”
 Whenever you have a choice to do or not do something, use the 4-D Solution to help you with the decision and to prioritize your tasks, activities, and so on.

 Defer it or schedule it to do another time.
 These are the non-urgent tasks, and activities, and anything that is needed, but not in a hurry.
 If it can wait, then defer it.
 Yes, you can take a rain check.
-You can tell that someone who has asked you out for dinner, “I would love too, but not right now I have to finish this project this week, my time and hands are tight, but may be later next week on Saturday…” Schedule a specific deadline or a specific date and time to do things that you need to work on, but just not now or immediately.
+You can tell that someone who has asked you out for dinner, “I would love too, but not right now I have to finish this project this week, my time and hands are tight, but may be later next week on Saturday.”
+Schedule a specific deadline or a specific date and time to do things that you need to work on.

-Do it now, do not make excuses, and do not procrastinate.
+Do it now and immediately, do not make excuses, and do not procrastinate.
 Important and urgent things need your attention right away.
 I was listening to Tony Robbins the other day and he said, “You see, in life lots of people know what to do, but few people actually do what they know.
 Knowing is not enough!
 You must take action.”
 Take action now, and do your important and urgent tasks, activities, or things first and immediately.
-It will help reducing your stress level and save you from lots of regrets.
+It will help reducing your stress level and save you from dealing with regrets.

 - The Law of Reciprocity